-Our students transfer to a wide variety of 4-year programs, including Cal State Fullerton, Cal State Long Beach, SSU, Cornish School of the Arts, UC Davis, UC Berkeley, UC Santa Barbara, American Academy of Dramatic Arts, SF State, Southern Oregon University, Boston Conservatory and the London Academy of Dramatic Art.
+Our students transfer to a wide variety of 4-year programs, including Cal State Fullerton, Cal State Long Beach, SSU, Cornish School of the Arts, UC Davis, UC Berkeley, UC Santa Barbara, American Academy of Dramatic Arts, SF State, Southern Oregon University, Circle in the Square Theatre School, Boston Conservatory and the London Academy of Dramatic Art.

 In 2011, Theatre Arts season was reduced to four productions as an austerity measure.
-This reduction will continue for the 2014-2015 season.
+This reduction will continue for the 2015-2016 season.